 Fish and Wildlife Service, Interior.

+We request that you send comments only by the methods described above.
 We will post all comments on http://www.regulations.gov.
-This generally means that we will post any personal information you provide us.
-For additional information, see the Request for Comments and Public Availability of Comments sections, below.
+This generally means that we will post any personal information you provide us (see Public Participation and Public Availability of Comments, below, for more information).

 Start Further Info